Vish-Mayer/texas-holdem-table/README.md

 ### Overview

 React application that allows a user to deal an open hand of Texas Hold'em.
 The table displays all of the players cards, and the outcome of the round.
+The table also allows a user to change the colour of the table.
 API from https://texas-holdem-hand-generator.herokuapp.com/

 ### Routes